-Payment card fraud is a generic term used to describe a range of offences involving theft and the fraudulent use of payment card account data.
+Payment card fraud is a generic term used to describe a range of offences involving the theft and fraudulent use of payment card account data.
 Frequent types of payment card fraud include:

 - Application fraud – a type of ID theft crime in which payment cards are obtained through a fraudulent application process using stolen or counterfeit documents.